tquadrat/gitpublisher/README.md

 A solution could be to add these files explicitly to the `sourcesList`; or to add the root folder as a whole, and list the unwanted files to the `ignoresList`.

 But than I found that sometimes I want to publish another version of a file to the public Git repository than that I use when I build the project in my own environment.
 So I introduced the `metaDir` folder: all files in that folder are copied to the root of the repository.

+One of the files I keep in the 'metaDir' is 'README.md', the file that is used by GitHub to provide a (more or less) brief description of the project.
+The file may contain placeholders in the format `${<name>}`, where `<name>` stands for an arbitrary String value.
+For more details, refer to the [Javadoc](javadoc/org/tquadrat/foundation/gradle/gitpublisher/task/PublishToGIT.html#getInserts())